McMasterRS/lm_CO2025-DRI-Training-Materials/computational-notebook/computational-notebook.md

 ![Notebook Interface](assets/img/notebook-interface.png)

-1. File browser: this area includes all files in your Syzygy instance’s root directory.
+1. File browser: this area includes all files in your Syzygy instance's root directory.
 You may upload notebooks, input files by drag-and-dropping files to the file browser or by cloning projects from Git with the "Git" option under the tab menu.

 2. Notebook actions tab: this area includes all actions for notebook, such as executing cells in the notebook and changing kernel used for the notebook.